n0w4n/BFIM/README.md

 The whitelist.list file is important for this function as it holds the folders needed to be cloned.
 If this function tries to compare a found modified file and there is no original cloned file, it will report that there is no cloned version found to compare with.
+Additional to this function is the option to restore the modified files (if the original file is included in the backup)

 --backup
 This function will create a backup of the current baseline.